We all know the common words used in golf, but what about some of the lesser know terms.

 This makes sense, as the first golf tees were within a circle of one golf club length from the last hole played.

 Nowadays, modern courses have separate, designated tee boxes for each hole.

-Definition: Name given to a person who carries a golfer bag of club, and who give advice to the player during their round
+Definition: Name given to a person who carries a golfer bag of the club, and who gives advice to the player during their round

 Definition: A area on a golf course filled with sand.